vantage-sh/docs.vantage.sh/docs/partners.md

 ## Role-Based Access Control

-Vantage for MSPs has additional role-based access control permissions for the management account.
+Vantage for MSPs has additional role-based access control permissions for the Management Account.
 See the [Role-Based Access Control documentation](/rbac) for additional information on RBAC in Vantage.

 |                                                                                                                                                                       | Owner        | Integration Owner | Editor       | Viewer       |
 | --------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------ | ----------------- | ------------ | ------------ |